Deadly Pharmacists Modules

 Deadly pharmacists: foundation training for pharmacists working with Aboriginal and Torres Strait Islander people and communities.

-Co-designed and developed with the PSA and the National Aboriginal Community Controlled Health Organisation (NACCHO), the Deadly pharmacists modules equip pharmacists with the skills to work with Aboriginal and Torres Strait Islander primary health care services, people and communities.
+Co-designed and developed by the PSA and the National Aboriginal Community Controlled Health Organisation (NACCHO) in 2022, the Deadly pharmacists modules equip pharmacists with the skills to work with Aboriginal and Torres Strait Islander primary health care services, people and communities.
+In 2025, PSA and NACCHO collaborated to make minor updates and reaccredit the original Deadly pharmacists modules.

-The seven online modules cover topics such as Aboriginal and Torres Strait Islander culture, communication skills including how to use clinical yarning in your practice and conditions of prevalence in some Aboriginal and Torres Strait Islander communities.
+The eight online modules cover topics such as Aboriginal and Torres Strait Islander culture, communication skills including how to use clinical yarning in your practice and conditions of prevalence in some Aboriginal and Torres Strait Islander communities.
+The newest module identifies opportunities for community pharmacies to create welcoming and inclusive environments, describes strategies for strengthening culturally safe relationships, and highlights ways to foster cultural safety across programs and services available in community pharmacy for Aboriginal and Torres Strait Islander people.

 To enrol in the modules, click on the below links;